 - Discipline Skills: introduces students to one particular discipline within medieval studies: medieval art history, medieval English literature, medieval French language and literature, medieval German language and literature, medieval history, or medieval Italian literature.

 - Latin for Medieval Studies (1 and 2): classes are offered at beginner, intermediate and advanced level, so students take the class most appropriate to their needs.

 - Medieval Language: provides an introduction to one medieval language.
 The languages normally available include Old Norse, Old English, Middle English, Medieval French, Middle High German, Medieval Italian, Medieval Occitan and Middle Scots.

-- Sources and Source Criticism: addresses interpretation and criticism of medieval historical sources.
+- Sources and Source Criticism: addresses the interpretation and criticism of medieval sources.

 Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development).

 Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
 The completed dissertation of not more than 15,000 words must be submitted by a date specified in mid-August.

 If students choose not to complete the dissertation requirement for the MLitt, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MLitt.

 The modules listed here are indicative, and there is no guarantee they will run for 2021 entry.
 Take a look at the most up-to-date modules in the module catalogue.